Purushottam-html/Follow-along-project-milestone-2/README.md

   - Redirect to login after successful registration

 These enhancements provide a more robust and user-friendly authentication system, ensuring data validity before submission to the backend.

+---
+### Milestone 6 Summary
+In this milestone, we enhanced the security of the application by implementing password encryption:

+1. **Password Security Implementation**
+   - Integrated bcrypt for secure password hashing
+   - Implemented pre-save middleware for automatic password encryption
+   - Added password comparison method for secure login verification

+2. **User Authentication Enhancements**
+   - Updated login system to use secure password comparison
+   - Implemented proper error handling for authentication failures
+   - Enhanced user data protection by not exposing sensitive information

+3. **Data Security Improvements**
+   - Passwords are now stored as encrypted hashes in the database
+   - Implemented secure password comparison during login
+   - Enhanced error messages for better security and user experience

+These security enhancements ensure that user data is stored and handled securely, following industry best practices for password management and user authentication.